peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Returns the greatest common divisor of this integer and the given integer.
 * `int GetDigitCount()`<br>
  Returns the number of decimal digits used by this integer.
+* `EInteger GetDigitCountAsEInteger()`<br>
+ Returns the number of decimal digits used by this integer, in the form of an arbitrary-precision integer.
 * `int GetLowBit()`<br>
  Gets the lowest set bit in this number's absolute value.
 * `EInteger GetLowBitAsEInteger()`<br>